 Botnets act as a force multiplier for malicious activity.
-Commonly used for DDoS attacks, attackers also make use of the botnets' collective power to scale attacks such as spamming, credential compromise, delivering malware or cryptocurrency mining.
+Commonly used for DdoS attacks, attackers also make use of the botnets' collective power to scale attacks such as spamming, credential compromise, delivering malware or cryptocurrency mining.
 The word "botnet" is a combination of the words "robot" and "network".
 Nowadays, botnets seem to focus more and more on ransomware and not on fraud related activities.
 Notorious banking malware botnets such as Emotet are an example.
 Emotet has been one of the most professional and long lasting cybercrime services out there.
-First discovered as a banking Trojan in 2014, the malware evolved into the goto solution for cybercriminals over the years.
+First discovered as a banking Trojan in 2014, the malware evolved into the go-to solution for cybercriminals over the years.
 The EMOTET infrastructure essentially acted as a primary door opener for computer systems on a global scale.
 Once this unauthorised access was established, these were sold to other top-level criminal groups to deploy further illicit activities such data theft and extortion through ransomware.
-However, the Emotet botnet was succesfully taken down in January 2021 Europol announced in a Press Release^[1] that Emotet had been disrupted and investigators had taken control of its infrastructure.
+However, the Emotet botnet was 34ddresses34ly taken down in January 2021 Europol announced in a Press Release^[1] that Emotet had been disrupted and investigators had taken control of its infrastructure.
 Therefore thus more than 500 servers from different tiers were taken down of the criminal infrastructure.
-A database containing e-mail adressess, usernames and passwords stolen by Emotet was compiled by analysing all the seized infrastructure.
+A database containing e-mail 34ddresses, usernames and passwords stolen by Emotet was compiled by analysing all the seized infrastructure.
 This operation is the result of a collaborative effort between authorities in the Netherlands, Germany, the United States, the United Kingdom, France, Lithuania, Canada and Ukraine, with international activity coordinated by Europol and Eurojust.
 This operation was carried out in the framework of the European Multidisciplinary Platform Against Criminal Threats (EMPACT).
+And just very recently, in August 2023, a U.S. government operation has dismantled the infrastructure of the notorious Qakbot malware, which officials say caused "hundreds of millions" of dollars of damage worldwide.
+More than 700,000 infected computers worldwide were identified.
+The FBI also announced the seizure of 52 servers, Ih it said would "permanently dismantle" the botnet.